Bringing Black Friday to B2B: The Ultimate Guide

 You’ve decided which Black Friday deals to offer, when you’re going to run them and how you’re going to make sure they reach your target buyers.
 All that’s left to do is make your final preparations.

-Fortify your website
+Fortify your sales channels

 Provide excellent customer service